msub2/awesome-webxr/README.md

 ## Development

 *Some of the tools that make WebXR content possible.
-For a complete list, see the [WebXR Creation Tools list](./additional/webxr-creation-tools.md).*
+For a complete list, see the WebXR Creation Tools list in the additional folder.*

 ### Engines